MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-your-sharepoint-domain-name.md

 `Remove-SPOTenantRenameSitePrioritization -SiteUrl https://contoso.sharepoint.com/sites/projectx`

-Please note that prioritizing a site is not a guarantee that it will be completed first.
+Prioritizing a site is not a guarantee that it will be completed first.
 There are several factors that can affect processing times, and multiple site renames are processed in parallel.
-Prioritized sites have a much higher chance of completing first.
+Prioritized sites have a higher chance of completing first.

 ## Step 4: Monitor the status of the rename

 You can get the status of the rename by running `Get-SPOTenantRenameStatus`.
 Make sure you open a new PowerShell window to sign in again.
 The date and time shown with this command is in UTC time (but will follow the local format of the system where the cmdlet is run).
 [More info about Get-SPOTenantRenameStatus](/powershell/module/sharepoint-online/get-spotenantrenamestatus)
 During and after the rename, you can get the state of a site by running `Get-SPOSiteRenameState`.
 For more info about this cmdlet, see [Get-SPOSiteRenameState](/powershell/module/sharepoint-online/get-spositerenamestate).

-To verify success of the rename operation, please ensure that you review the status of the rename operation, and the count of renamed sites in comparison to total sites.
+To verify success of the rename operation, review the status of the rename operation, and the count of renamed sites in comparison to total sites.
 The count of sites that can't be renamed to the new domain will be shown in the **Attention Required** field.
 To get more information on these sites, run `Get-SPOSiteRenameState` and pass the RenameJobID listed in the tenant rename status as the ParentOperationID, and the desired status (Success/Failed/Suspended).
 If you want to export these results to a CSV file, you can use the `Export-Csv` cmdlet.

  `Get-SPOSiteRenameState -ParentOperationID <RenameJobID> -State Failed | Export-Csv -Path <Path>`